stefanekman/arctomia/README.md

 For poolA11models.R:

 This script pools the results from several, equally long MCMC chains run by BPP version 4.
 There is documentation in the script.
-Note that the script also includes the function hpdxy, which calcuates the highest posterior density (HPD) when your data consist integers (here: number of spewcies) and their corresponding frequencies (summing to 1).
+Note that the script also includes the function hpdxy, which calcuates the highest posterior density (HPD) when your data consist integers (here: number of species) and their corresponding frequencies (summing to 1).